Aishjahan/AR-Webstore/CODE_OF_CONDUCT.md

 ## 🔒 Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be rreported to the community leaders responsible for enforcement at gmail.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at gmail.
 All complaints will be reviewed and investigated promptly and fairly.

-All community leaders are obligate
+All community leaders are obligate.

 ## 🔨 Enforcement Guidelines